-Please note: Hot and cool pools are closed Oct 21, 2019 to Nov 18, 2019 while the change rooms are being renovated.
+Please note: Hot and cool pools are currently closed while the change rooms are being renovated.

 Don't miss a visit to Radium Hot Springs in Kootenay National Park.
 Used by humans for centuries, this odourless hot spring is renowned for its rejuvenating mineral waters and dramatic setting in Sinclair Canyon.

 Located in the UNESCO Canadian Rocky Mountain Parks World Heritage Site and open year-round, the spacious family-friendly facility welcomes visitors form around the world.
 The naturally heated mineral water is usually 39C (102F) and contain a variety of minerals including:

 - Calcium 205 ppm

 Spa treatments, yoga classes, retreats and workshops are available at the Pleiades Day Spa within the facility.
 The spa contains a jetted pool plunge, steam room, two wet treatment rooms and private change rooms.
 Customized group retreats and private yoga sessions can be organized by contacting the spa.